When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 First of all, you probably had a list of dealbreakers.
-These are things you either couldn’t live with, or couldn’t live without.
+These are things you either couldn’t live with or couldn’t live without.
 They’re different for everybody, but probably took the form of:

-I can’t live next to __________________
+I can’t live next to __________________.

-I need a house that has at least ___ bedrooms
+I need a house that has at least ___ bedrooms.

-I need a house that has at least ___ bathrooms
+I need a house that has at least ___ bathrooms.

-I absolutely need garage space for ___ cars
+I absolutely need garage space for ___ cars.

-I could never see myself in a house that doesn’t have, or the potential for ________________
+I could never see myself in a house that doesn’t have, or the potential for ________________.

-These are the needs of your home buying process.
+These are the needs of your home-buying process.

 Additionally, you were probably looking at more than one house that met your deal-breakers, so you decided you had some wants as well for the house.
-Wants can take the form of any number of items but are usually stated like:

-I would be willing to pay extra for a house that had ___________________
+I would be willing to pay extra for a house that had ___________________.

-If I could get a house with ________________, I might stay there forever
+If I could get a house with ________________, I might stay there forever.

 If this house has the possibility for ________________, we’d definitely make that improvement immediately!